telegr-am/howto/extra_info.md

 # `title`

-The title of the page.  --FIXME  Prepend
+The title of the page.
+This is what will appear in the titlebar/tab of the user's browser. --FIXME

 -----------------

 # `menu`

-The menu name of the page -- FIXME
+For a page, this is the description that appears in the menu.
+If not provided, the menu item will appear as the page name with '-'s removed, and each word capitalized.

 # `order`

-The menu order -- FIXME
+A number to determine the order of pages in the menu.
+Higher numbers appear to the left of lower numbers.
+If two items have the same number, they are sorted alphabetically.

 # `menu-locgroup`